johnathanhuutri/ADLab/mod2/README.md

 ![](.images/list-etc-openvpn-ccd.png)

-Then we will create 3 files called `player`, `team1` and `team2` with the content as following (name of file has to match name of VPN client, if you create file with different name, the static ip will not be assigned):
+In here, we will create 3 files called `player`, `team1` and `team2` with the content as following (name of file has to match name of VPN client, if you create file with different name, the static ip will not be assigned):

 player:
 ```